 - A mortgage manager where the app compares your monthly mortgage bill and helps you find cheaper deals in the market so you can switch if you wish

 - A look ahead feature where the app flags upcoming bills for the week to ensure you have enough money to cover them

 Snoop does come with generic budgeting features like a spending sorter that analyses your spending and a payment hub where you can keep track of your bills and payments.

 But, helping you save on deals is where the app truly shines.
 It is an excellent choice if you wish for light-touch budgeting features and the ability to save big by providing your financial information.

 Don’t forget to check your bank’s budgeting tools

-You shouldn’t forget about your bank’s budgeting apps and tools.
-These are especially useful if you don’t have accounts with different banks and organisations.
+You shouldn’t forget about the free budgeting tools available through traditional financial institutions like your bank.
+These are especially useful if you don’t have accounts with different banks and organizations.